Assassination of Chris Hani: Conspiracy

 Several conspiracy theories have emerged suggesting the involvement of alternate political agendas in the Hani assassination, including suggestions by arms-deal investigator Terry Crawford-Browne regarding the involvement of Joe Modise, the longstanding leader of MK, due to engrained corruption within the ANC.
 Additionally theories suggest collusion between Clive Derby-Lewis and Thabo Mbeki, second President of South Africa, due to the large political gain he received as a result of the Hani assassination.
 These claims, however, have not been investigated due to the testimonies of both Waluś and Derby-Lewis.

-Media claims and National Intelligence Agency reports since the 2015 Truth and Reconciliation Commission hearing have suggested involved conspiracy from the Vlakplaas C-10 counterinsurgency police force within the initial stages of the murder.
+Media claims and National Intelligence Agency reports since the 2015 Truth and Reconciliation Commission hearing have suggested the involvement of a conspiracy from the Vlakplaas C-10 counterinsurgency police force within the initial stages of the murder.
 It is believed that intelligence operatives within the Boksburg general police are linked to the plot.
 These claims have not been publicly pursued.